-From a single act of kindness to nearly 3 million nutritious meals
+From a single act of kindness to thousands of nutritious meals

 In the intervening years, Open Arms and its stakeholders have realized that the need for healthy food is the same, whatever the medical diagnosis.
 So, we’ve opened our arms a little wider to include people living with cancer, Multiple Sclerosis, ALS (Lou Gehrig’s Disease), and HIV/AIDS, as well as their caregivers and dependents.
-Open Arms also partners with several non-profit organizations in sub-Saharan Africa to provide food and nutrition to people infected and affected by HIV/AIDS.
+Open Arms also partners with several non-profit organizations in South Africa to provide food and nutrition to people infected and affected by HIV/AIDS.

 None of this would have been possible without the generous support of our volunteers and donors, folks like you, who make it possible for us to continue to be innovative in our work and to do it with enthusiasm and responsibility.